EdgeVerve/oe-job-scheduler/README.md

 ## Configuration
 The *oe-job-scheduler* module can be configured via -

+1. Default values in code (no configuration)
-1. server/config.json
+2. server/config.json
-2. environment variables
+3. environment variables

-with the following priority:  2 > 1
+with the following priority:  3 > 2 > 1

 Priority is applicable on a per-parameter basis.